Message from the Chair

 Our first annual Community Strengthening Program was a huge success and operated across seven towns in six local government areas.
 We were honoured to promote the Act-Belong-Commit message, with greatly appreciated sponsorship from Healthway.
 Stakeholder and community feedback was overwhelmingly positive and has led to the development of a broader program for 2018.

 After two years of anticipation our community gallery, office and artist accommodation facility in Carnamah was officially opened.
 The Bank Gallery is the kind of outcome that people don’t expect to happen in a small country town.
-We were honoured to welcome leading WA visual artist Di Taylor as our first artist-in-residence and she facilitated an impressive number of events and community workshops.
+We were honoured to welcome leading WA visual artist Di Taylor as our first contracted artist-in-residence where she designed and facilitated a series impressive events and community workshops including the #StongerTogether Youth Mural on Macpherson Street in Carnamah pictured below.

 Our major exhibition for the year, 10863 Bushranger presented by Act-Belong-Commit, successfully brought together visually striking artworks by Di Taylor, fascinating interpretation from the Carnamah Historical Society & Museum, a short-story by emerging regional writer Lauren Selfe, a unique song by WA singer-songwriter Ashlea Reale; all overlayed with a message of positive mental wellbeing.
 After touring to the Sunshine Festival in Geraldton and to the historic Fremantle Prison in Perth, the exhibition was seen by over 23,000 people in just four months!